gidrills/Appoll/README.md

 - [x] **Implementation of the HomeScreen:**
   - Description: Users can view a list of already created rankings.
-  - Completion Date: February 28, 2024
+  - Completion Date: February 10, 2024

 - [x] **Implementation of the PollScreen:**
   - Description: Users get redirected after selecting a ranking.
-  - Completion Date: March 5, 2024
+  - Completion Date: February 10, 2024

 - [ ] **Implementation of Backend Security using Spring Boot:**
   - Description: Security enhancements using Spring Boot in a new project named AppollBe.